-My Product Management for the Internet of Things at Stanford Continuing Studies (BUS-145) expand on my IoT Decision Framework and focuses on all the areas you need to consider when building an IoT product.
+My Product Management for the Internet of Things at Stanford Continuing Studies (BUS-145) expands on my IoT Decision Framework and focuses on all the areas you need to consider when building an IoT product.

 Can’t make it to my IoT courses at Stanford?
 Take the online certificate program!